Cao Jianguo

-Cao Jianguo (曹建国; born August 1963) is a Chinese business executive currently serving as the Chairman of Aero Engine Corporation of China (AECC).
+Cao Jianguo (曹建国; born August 1963) is a Chinese business executive, and the chairman of Aero Engine Corporation of China (AECC).

 Biography

 Cao was born in Zongyang County, Anhui, in August 1963.
 In September 1981 he entered Beihang University, where he graduated in July 1985.
 After university, he joined the Ministry of Aerospace Industry.
-He entered the workforce in March 1988, and joined the Communist Party of China in February 1992.
-In March 2016, he was promoted to Chairman of the newly founded Aero Engine Corporation of China.
+He entered the workforce in March 1988, and joined the Chinese Communist Party (CCP) in February 1992.
+In March 2016, he was promoted to chairman of the newly founded Aero Engine Corporation of China.

-He is a delegate to the 19th National Congress of the Communist Party of China and an alternate member of the 19th CPC Central Committee.
+He was a delegate to the 19th National Congress of the CCP and an alternate member of the 19th CCP Central Committee.